jwstegemann/fritz2/www/src/pages/headless/headlessComponents.md

     sourceSets {
         val commonMain by getting {
             dependencies {
-                // add dependency to headless always in commonMain section! implementation("dev.fritz2:headless:$fritz2Version")
+                // always add the dependency to headless in the commonMain section implementation("dev.fritz2:headless:$fritz2Version")
             }
         }